studentsustainabilitysummit/studentsustainabilitysummit.github.io/README.md

 ## Continued development (Top of the list is highest priority)

 ### Urgent:
+- Add speaker images speaker page
-- Add speakers to schedule page
+- Add talk titles and abstracts for pop ups on speaker page
 - Add facebook and youtube link to the footer
-- Add new members on teams page
+- Add new members on teams page [I think we are up to date]
 - Change map to STAMP UMD

 ### Minor but important details: